AdobeDocs/experience-manager-cloud-manager.en/help/using/content-copy.md

 * Cross-program content copy is not possible.
 * Running concurrent content copy operations on the same environment is not possible.
 * Content copy can not be performed if there is any active operation running on either the destination or source environment such as a CI/CD pipeline.
-* Up to ten paths can be specified per content set.
+* Up to fifty paths can be specified per content set.
 There is no limitation on excluded paths.
 * The content copy tool should not be used as a cloning or mirroring tool because it can not track moved or deleted content on the source.
 * The content copy tool has no versioning capability and can not automatically detect modified content or newly created content on the source environment in a content set since the last content copy operation.
   * If you wish to update your destination environment with content changes only since the last content copy operation you need to create a content set.
 In that set, specify the paths on the source instance where changes were made since the last content copy operation.